wpbSabi/ducks/README.md

 2. The R script `duck_eggs_table.R` provides a monthly view of eggs laid.

+*Note that this includes young ducks even if they were not od enough to lay eggs yet*

 ![GIF Image](/images/eggs_per_duck.png)

 >* These numbers are averaged over all of the ducks.
 Although on many days we can tell which whether an egg came from a khaki or crested duck, it is not always obvious.
 >* These numbers account for the numbers of ducks we had each month, as two of our ducks passed away before 2023 (both suddently- one due to yolk coelimitis and the other to an unknown cause such eating something poisonous to ducks or flu).

 3. The R script `duck_eggs_gif.R` uses data from the file `data_eggs_laid.csv` to generate the following GIF with two plots.

+*Note that this is not updated for 2023*

 * `duck_eggs_gif.R` is compatible with R v3, but is not compatible with the newer R v4.

 ![GIF 2021-2022](/images/daily_duck_egg_count.gif)